It's all in the duvet details

 ARE YOUR DUVETS NOISY?

 No! scooms goose down duvets are not noisy.
 Our goose down duvets don’t rustle or crinkle when you move around. scooms duvets are encased in 100% Supersoft sateen cotton with 300 thread count which doesn’t make a noise when you or your other half roll over!
+No one wants a crinkly duvet!

 So why do other duvets make a noise?